From Merchant bank to Private Bank

 The Arbuthnot Latham brand is revived

 Arbuthnot Latham changed hands a couple of times after Dow Bank sold it.
-Having successfully taken control of Secure Homes (latterly Secure Trust) - a separate bank - Henry Angest set his sights once again on Arbuthnot Latham, initially securing Arbuthnot Fund Managers and crucially, the Arbuthnot Latham name.
-Through Secure Trust, he acquired Aitken Hume Bank, which later became the basis for Arbuthnot Latham’s private banking proposition.
+Having successfully taken control of Secure Homes (latterly Secure Trust) - a separate bank - Sir Henry Angest set his sights once again on Arbuthnot Latham, initially securing Arbuthnot Fund Managers and crucially, the Arbuthnot Latham name.

 Arbuthnot Latham acquires Wilson Street freehold